mati-arocena/payplusplus/README.md

     * The solution should also be flexible enough so we can still read from files and add roles dynamically, so I discard things like enums.
 I still want to treat the roles uniformaly since the behaivor doesn't change, there is only a small variation in the data.
     * One simple fix could be to just have some sort of composition, where role and seniority as different classes, and seniority could be a pointer.
 But I don't think this quite matches the problem, the salary increases are associated with specific seniorities in a department, so it would make sense that the seniority has the increasePersentage and salary data.
 However we would need to treat the CEO in a special way since he also has salary and increase but doesnt have any seniority.
     * I think I would rather do a subtype for it, and then change Company to accept multiple types.
+    * For handling the different types of Roles in Company, I recon it would be simpler to just use function overloading with `addRole(const Role& role)` and `addRole(const SeniorityRole& role)` but I want some excuse to use templates and constexpr.
+    * Today Im kind of happy of how the API turned out.
+Next I'll continue with performance optimization.
+I'll create a script to generate a bunch of entries to stress test the app.